R3DHULK/Chrome-Extensions/youtube-video-downloader-chrome-extension/README.md

 # One Click Video Download for chrome

-A chomre extension that allows you to download YouTube videos with a single click.
+A chrome extension that allows you to download YouTube videos with a single click.

 ## usage
+go to server folder.
+install node_modules
+start server `node app.js`
+add extension into chrome

-You just click the "One Click" button.
+You just need to click the "One Click" button while serving your favourite youtube video.